Evolving Interactive Diagnostic Agents in a Virtual Clinical Environment: Discussion

-\change{\textbf{A new diagnosis evaluation benchmark focusing on interative trajectories with fine-grained physician-written rubrics.} To move beyond simplistic automatic metrics, we introduce a new benchmark, DiagBench, for evaluating multi-turn diagnostic trajectories.
-This benchmark features complex cases with detailed accompanying intermediate interactive reference, comprising 750 physician-validated cases, among which 99 cases are further annotated with 973 physician-written rubrics that assign weighted points to critical steps in the reasoning process.
-This enables a granular, process-oriented assessment of an agent's clinical decision steps, offering deeper insights into how a diagnosis is reached.}
+\change{\textbf{DiagBench, a comprehensive multi-center benchmark focusing on interactive trajectories with fine-grained physician-written rubrics.} Breaking away from single-center limitations, DiagBench integrates data from \textbf{four distinct clinical sources}: MIMIC-IV, PMC-OA case reports, MTSamples, and DDXPlus.
+The benchmark comprises a total of \textbf{2.2K physician-validated cases}.
+Furthermore, to enable granular, process-oriented assessment, 399 sampled cases are annotated with \textbf{3.3K physician-written rubrics} that assign weighted points to critical steps in the reasoning process, offering deeper insights into how a diagnosis is progressively reached beyond final diagnosis accuracy.}

 \textbf{Key Findings}